-Challenge and Jarrod Lyle first met 20 years ago when he was first diagnosed with acute myeloid leukaemia and was hospitalised at the Royal Children’s Hospital.
-Through this time, Challenge – particularly our CEO, David Rogers – developed a very special bond with Jarrod and shared memories that will be treasured for a lifetime.
+Challenge and Jarrod Lyle first met in 1999 when he was first diagnosed with acute myeloid leukaemia and was hospitalised at the Royal Children’s Hospital.
+Through this time, Challenge – particularly our CEO David Rogers – developed a very special bond with Jarrod and shared memories that will be treasured for a lifetime.

-Though tall and solid, Jarrod was a gentle soul with a heart bigger than life itself; and with his heart was his mind.
+Though tall and solid, Jarrod was a gentle soul with a heart bigger than life itself.
 Driven by grit, determination and perseverance, Jarrod was destined to be a fighter.

 Jarrod, from a young age, looked up to Robert and aspired to one day, achieve his level of success.
 It was his biggest dream to meet Robert and in 1999, that dream was realised.
 Since that first encounter, a lifelong friendship was born and so was a dream: Jarrod’s vision and goal of being a professional golfer.